oliveirahenrique70/argus_media/README.md

 * Output: Contains buttons to submit the analysis and save the output as a CSV file.

 ### Main Panel
-* Line Plot: Displays a line plot of the indices Volume Weighted Average Price over time.
+* Line Plot: Displays a line plot of the indices VWAP over time.
 * Data Table: Displays a table of the indices info.